bobbyiliev/101-linux-commands-ebook/ebook/en/content/009-the-bc-command.md

 Output: 4
 ```
 5 .
 Comparison or Relational:
-- If the comparison is true, then result is 1.
-Otherwise(false), returns 0
+- If the comparison is true, then the result is 1.
+Otherwise,(false), returns 0
 - expr1<expr2 : Result is 1, if expr1 is strictly less than expr2.
 - expr1<=expr2 : Result is 1, if expr1 is less than or equal to expr2.
 - expr1>expr2 : Result is 1, if expr1 is strictly greater than expr2.